jdlcgarcia/aoc2018/README.md

 It also takes a lot of time, the algorithm used is O(n) and the input for the first exercise took a good 3-4 minutes.
 The second part is 100x larger so... let's start doing something while it's calculating :P

+I drafted the problem in C++ but I'm too rusty.
+I think I'll better finish the other days and then try to train my C++ skills (and maybe other languages too).